 How accurate is this antigen test?

 The sensitivity for this test is 93.8% & the specificity is 100%.
-The most common cause for a false negative test would be from getting tested too early after exposure.
+The most common cause for a false negative test would be getting tested too early after exposure.
 We do recommend that patients wait at least 24 hours after exposure or developing symptoms before getting tested.
 False-positive results are extremely, extremely unlikely.

 How much does the COVID-19 rapid antigen test cost?